OctopusDeploy/docs/docs/reference/variable-substitution-syntax.md

 ### Index Replacement

-Variable substitution inside an index was added inÂ Octopus 3.3.23. Â This makes it easy to dynamically retrieve variables within arrays/dictionaries.
+Variable substitution inside an index was added in Octopus 3.3.23.
+This makes it easy to dynamically retrieve variables within arrays/dictionaries.

 Given the variables: